tidyverse/dplyr/revdep/problems.md

     ```
     ...
     2 observations are missing between 2010 Q3 and 2010 Q4
-    Error: `vars` must be a character vector
+    Error: `vars` must be a character vector.
     Backtrace:
          █
       1. └─fc %>% accuracy(aus_production)